 The MHFG Group invests in, among other things, various types of CDO/CLO, synthetic CDO/CLO and repackaged instruments, CMBS and RMBS arranged by third parties for the purpose of generating current income or capital appreciation, which all utilize entities that are deemed to be VIEs.
 By design, such investments were investment grade at issuance and held by a diverse group of investors.
-The Group usually takes into consideration the seniority and the share of its investments by each tranche to evaluate whether it is the primary beneficiary.
 The loss amount of securities and loans is generally limited to the amount invested because the Group has no contractual involvement in such VIEs beyond its investments.
-However, the Group consolidated some VIEs, mostly where the transactions were tailored by the third party arrangers to meet the Group's needs as a sole investor.
+Since the Group is involved in those VIEs only as an investor, the Group does not ordinarily have the power to direct the VIEs' activities that most significantly impact the VIEs' economic performance.
+However, the Group consolidated some VIEs, mostly where the transactions were tailored by the third party arrangers to meet the Group's needs as a main investor, who is eventually deemed to have the power to determine which assets to be held in the VIEs.